skibon02/sparkles/sparkles-parser/README.md

 ```

 Two binaries are included
-## ✧ interactive
+## ✧ sparkles-parse-and-save
 Used for default sparkles configuration.
-Opens director `trace` and begin parsing the latest saved file.
+It will open directory `trace` and parse the latest saved file, or parse specific file provided as an argument.

 The result is saved with filename `trace.perf`

-## ✧ single-file
+## ✧ sparkles-udp-parse-and-save
-A single command line argument is required: sparkles trace filename.
+Application need to enable udp sender in config first.
+Connect to running application and collect tracing data over UDP until it is finished.
+If you want to interrupt tracing data collection early, just press Ctrl-C.

 The result is saved with filename `trace.perf`

 ## ✧ How to use
-Run one of described binaries to convert `*.sprk` sparkles event stream file to the Perfetto protobuf format.
+Run one of described binaries to generate Perfetto protobuf format file.
-Navigate to https://ui.perfetto.dev/ to open the generated file.
+Navigate to https://ui.perfetto.dev/ and drag'n'drop generated file.